mortezagolzan/Hand_Writing_Text_Extarction/README.md

 The training uses a 50:50 ratio of clean and noisy images to ensure the model learns both clean character structure and noise handling.

+## Acknowledgements

+This work builds upon the [HTR-VT project](https://github.com/YutingLi0606/HTR-VT) by Yuting Li et al. We extend our gratitude to the original authors for their foundational work in handwritten text recognition using Vision Transformers.